The Tribunal has a President and Tribunal members who make decisions under the Act.

 The current President of the Tribunal is Karen Whitney.
 She is a legal member appointed on 30 December 2017 for five years.
 She holds a Bachelor of Arts in Sociology (University of Southern Maine), a Juris Doctor (Vermont Law School), and a Master of Laws (University of Western Australia).
 She also holds a postgraduate qualification in business leadership.
 Ms Whitney was admitted to practise law in the United States (Virginia and District of Columbia) in 1991 and in Western Australia in 2002.
 Before joining the Mental Health Tribunal, she was a full-time Member of the WA State Administrative Tribunal sitting in all areas of SAT’s jurisdiction.
 Before joining SAT she served as Principal Assistant Ombudsman Investigations and Legal Services with the WA Ombudsman, and Manager (Investigations) with the Legal Profession Complaints Committee.
 Prior to this she was a full-time Senior Lecturer in Law at UWA, where she taught Criminal Law, Medicine and the Law, and Feminist Analysis of Law.
 Ms Whitney is an accredited mediator.

-The Tribunal has two full-time legal members, four part-time legal members, and seven sessional legal members.
+The Tribunal has two full-time legal members, three part-time legal members, and seven sessional legal members.

 Jeanette (Jen) de Klerk